-This $100 Device Gently Powerwashed My Butt (& Saved My Underwear)
+Get 47% Off Our Favorite Bidet During Tushy's Sale

 On both the Spa and the Classic, you can control the water pressure to ease yourself into the whole butt-power-washing experience.
 Unless you’re a rip-off-the-bandaid type, I wouldn’t recommend going full throttle until you’ve eased into it first; the lower pressure is about as strong as a bubbling creek while all the way turnt-up feels like a concentrated and intense power-washing.
 If you turn the dial in the opposite direction, you will also see a “nozzle wash” option, which can be used to flush out the bidet by positioning the stream directly into the toilet bowl.
 I found this function really helpful after using toilet bowl cleaner to ensure that no excess product is left on my Tushy (both the bidet and my own).

 Although the Tushy motto reads, “Stop wiping.
 Start washing,” I still wipe after a month of using my bidet (just in case).
 It’s not ideal since water plus TP equal soggy TP, but I haven’t gotten to the point in my bidet journey where I feel totally safe letting water alone be responsible for my après-poop care.
-Tushy (likely in full awareness of itself) also makes sustainable bamboo toilet paper, keeping your butt wiped in just about every which way.
+Tushy (likely in full awareness of itself and its novice American market) also makes sustainable bamboo toilet paper (warning before you click through — 36 rolls come at the steep price of $69), keeping your butt wiped in just about every which way.
 So maybe one day, I'll take the full TP-less plunge — but, in the meantime, I'm happily embracing #bidetlife.
 And if this past month of testing has taught me anything, then it’s that my butthole is a delicate and highly sensitive part of my body that deserves much more TLC than it gets.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.